 Previously covering several thousand hectares (up until quite recently), much of the low lying forest have already been converted into housing areas and now only a small remnant of the original rainforest remain, mainly centered on some hills, while the lowlands are home to the botanic gardens, with many plots featuring various types of agricultural crops and trees grown alongside the rainforest trees.
 The entire area now totals around 800 hectares.

-I have frequented this place for over 20 years to date, right back from the days when the botanic gardens were very new, in the early 1990s.
+I have frequented this place for nearly 25 years to date, right back from the days when the botanic gardens were very new, in the early 1990s.
 Many things have changed since; but sad to say, not for the better.
 Originally, the forest was much larger and “wilder”, but excessive development has resulted in localized extinctions of certain species of animals.
 Back then, a few individuals of tapir and panther were known to reside in the forest, and you could hear Argus pheasant calls during the daytime.
 Today, Bukit Cerakah is a forest island under siege.

 The clearance began during 2003 when a large portion of the Bukit Cerakah forest was parceled out to developers, logged, and totally cleared.
 The issue came to a head only in 2005 when aerial photos were splashed on the front pages of newspapers, but it was too late by then.
 The surrounding hilly forest areas where no houses were meant to be built, were also logged.